enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/javascript-event-loop.md

 ```

 - if there are messages, the `setTimeout` message will have to wait for other messages to be processed
-- 也就是说: the second argument indicates a minimum time - not a guaranteed time
+- That is to say: the second argument indicates a minimum time - not a guaranteed time

 ## Never Block